aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-shapes/add-ellipse/_index.md

 ```
 Now you've successfully added ellipses to your PostScript document using Aspose.Page for Java!
 Experiment with different coordinates and dimensions to customize your visuals.
 ## Conclusion
 Aspose.Page for Java simplifies the process of creating and manipulating PostScript documents.
 This tutorial has equipped you with the knowledge to add ellipses, providing a solid foundation for more complex visualizations.
-Dive into the [official documentation](https://reference.aspose.com/page/java/) for further details and capabilities.
+Dive into the [documentation](https://reference.aspose.com/page/java/) for further details and capabilities.
 ## FAQs
 ### Q: Can I use Aspose.Page for Java with other Java libraries?
 A: Yes, Aspose.Page for Java is designed to seamlessly integrate with other Java libraries.